mtraatabladaa94/IntroDM/README.md

-Slides Introduction to Data Mining
+# Introduction to Data Mining

+“I would rather have today's algorithms on yesterday's computers than vice versa.” -- Philippe Toint